weecology/DeepForest/docs/getting_started.md

     - Ellipsoid: WGS 84
     - Prime Meridian: Greenwich
 ```
-### Customizing boxe appearance for predictions
+### Customizing box appearance for predictions

 The color and line thickness of boxes can be customized using the `color` and `thickness` arguments.
 `color` is the color of the bounding box as a tuple of BGR color, e.g. orange annotations is (0, 165, 255).
-`thickness` is the thickness of the rectangle border line in px.
+`thickness` is the thickness of the rectangle border line in pixels.

 ```python
 image_path = get_data("OSBS_029.png")